 Tyson Foods Inc. is recalling about 11.8 million pounds of frozen, ready-to-eat chicken strips over fears that the products may be contaminated with metal, food safety officials said Saturday.
-The company is expanding upon aof more than 69,000 pounds of chicken strips in March, the U.S. Department of Agriculture’s Food Safety and Inspection Service said in a statement.
+The company is expanding upon a prior recall of more than 69,000 pounds of chicken strips in March, the U.S. Department of Agriculture’s Food Safety and Inspection Service said in a statement.
 The agency investigated the issue after receiving two consumer complaints of “extraneous material” in Tyson chicken strip products.
 Tyson expanded the recall after receiving additional complaints of metal fragments found in the chicken.
 There have been a total of six complaints, three of which alleged oral injury.

 The recalled products were produced in one location between October 1, 2018 and March 8, 2019.
 They have the number “P-7221” on the back of the product package and a “use by” date of October 1, 2019 to March 7, 2020.